mx1001/hardops_manual/docs/installation.md

 [Boxcutter](https://gumroad.com/l/BoxCutter) /
 [HOPScutter Bundle](https://gumroad.com/l/hopscutter)

-3. Copy the contents of the zip to the addons location.
-C:\Users\YOUR USER\AppData\Roaming\Blender Foundation\Blender\2.8X\scripts\addons Remove any old HOPS / BC folders.
-Never overwrite.

-3a.
-Or use install from file.
+3. Install from file.
 But this only works if the folder is not there already!
 Otherwise... issues.
 In the addon panel locate Hard Ops / Boxcutter and delete them then you are able to install the newer update.
 Make sure the folders are not there and it should work fine.